khagiwar/debugger.en/help/debugger1/solutions.md

 Enable the Retrieve Post-Processed Hits option if you want to see the values on Analytics hits after processing rules have run.
 You must be signed in to Adobe Experience Cloud for this feature to function.

 When this option is enabled, a debugging parameter is added to your Analytics requests.
 Hits continue to be processed like any other hits.
-Debugger polls the Analytics debugging API to retrieve post-processing rules values for any hits that have an original Hit ID.
+Platform Debugger polls the Analytics debugging API to retrieve post-processing rules values for any hits that have an original Hit ID.
 Post-processed hits have a purple background and are shown next to the original hit.

 For most Analytics implementations, the post-processing rules info is available within a few minutes.
 Analytics for Target (A4T) implementation take significantly longer.